• As low as $223/Night

 Our awe-inspiring caretakers, Mike and Lisa, live close by and are as committed to your experience as we are.

-Located on the beach road, the property is just a short walk away from a elegant beach access over a natural dune on Grouse Street (see aerial photos above).
+Located on the beach road, the property is just a short walk away from a beautiful beach access over a natural dune on Grouse Street (see aerial photos above).
 One of two cottages onsite, Kemp and Olive is one of just a handful of bungalow courts still in existence in Nags Head.

 There is a two-dog max., we do not allow cats, and we do not charge a pet fee.
 There is no smoking allowed in the bungalow.
 The bungalow is not handicap accessible.